-The Colombian novelist and Nobel laureate Gabriel García Márquez once said that we all have three lives: a public life, a private life, and a secret one.
+The Colombian novelist García Márquez once said that we all have three lives: a public life, a private life, and a secret one.
 People may be skilful at keeping their private and secret lives hidden, but buildings are often unable to do that, especially once the records come into the public domain for the historian to discover.

 Things are not always as they appear.